 Push the needle from the inside of the tube to the outside of the tube, as close to the middle as you can get.
 You may have to weave through a few beads to get to the middle.
 Pick up a Delica, 4mm bead, and 3 Delicas.
 Pass through the item you are attaching to, add 3 Delicas, pass back through the 4mm bead and Delica and weave through the bar.
 Pass back through between the attached piece and the bar, making sure you have a strong attachment.

 Access the complete, step-by-step guide to making a clasp in The Vault.
 To make downloading patterns easier, I have put all of the patterns in one spot.
 I call it The Vault.
 It contains free patterns as well as patterns that require a nominal fee to access.
-The free patterns will require a one time "check-out" process.
-You will not be asked for a credit card.
+The free patterns will require you to create an account.
 I know all of the steps are a bit of a hassle for a free pattern, but it allows you to easily come back and download more patterns in the future.
 You can see everything that's in The Vault here.